 If the roots are becoming disturbed at the base of the tree, you can move your landscaping plants into raised beds where they can grow undisturbed.

-Tree gardens are becoming more popular as the landscaping and horticulture industry grows
+Tree gardens are becoming more popular as the landscaping and horticulture industry grows.
+You can also check out these best tools to cut sod.

 We’d love to help your landscape trees and support optimal tree care; contact us with your questions below in the comments!